 There is a park shuttle that runs during peak season.
 The shuttle includes stops in Bar Harbor, Hulls Cove Visitor Center, and various places in the park.
 If you are struggling to find a parking space, or you are traveling without a car, you can get around by shuttle.
 Click here to learn more.

 Important!!
-Vehicle reservations are required for some areas of the park between October 1 and October 18, 2020.
-This is a test run before putting it into full effect in 2021.
+Vehicle reservations are required to drive up Cadillac Mountain between late May and mid-October.
 Get the full details on the national park website.

 When to Go